pvcnt/accio/docs/accio/usage/experiments.md

 ### Range of values

-To override a parameter with a range of values, you have to use a JSON object with keys `from`, `to` and `step`, mapped respectively to the first value (inclusive) taken by the parameter, the last value (inclusive) taken by the parameter and the increment between two consecutive values.
+To define a parameter with a range of values, you can a JSON object with keys `from`, `to` and `step`, mapped respectively to the first value (inclusive) taken by the parameter, the last value (inclusive) taken by the parameter and the increment between two consecutive values.
 The first value (under the `from` key) must be lower than the last value (under the `to` key).
 Values should be specified using the same format as for [workflow input values](workflows.html#input-values).
 For example: